egasimus/glagol/doc/guide.md

 They are constructors for the underlying components that make up Glagol;
 a description of how they work is provided in the API docs.

-# Creating an application
+## Initializing a Glagol application

-For example, let's say you have some code in `src/` and this executable at `bin/launcher.js`:
+For example, let's say you have a source code directory, `src/`, and also the following executable at `bin/launcher.js`:

 ```
 #!/usr/bin/env node
 app = require('glagol')(__dirname + '/../src');
 ```

-Using `__dirname` ensures the program will work the same when launched from any directory.
+*TIP:* Using `__dirname` ensures the program will work the same when launched from any directory.
 If you pass just `../src`, the path will be resolved relative to your current working directory -- which is usually not what you want.
 If you're pedantic, or care about non-Unix systems, you could instead phrase it as:

 ```
 app = require('glagol')(require('path').join(__dirname, '..', 'src'));
 ```

 Same thing.

+## Looking at Glagol from a safe distance

 Let's see what `app` looks like, shall we?
 Add `console.log(app)` to the launcher, and have a gander:

 ```